the-coding-school/the-cs/README.md

 The main React Component that gets rendered into the DOM, `<Router>` is inside `src/index.js`.
 This conditionally renders the appropriate Page module depending on whether the client is viewing the homepage or one of the tabs.

 ### Modules
-The project consists of ReactJS components separated into contextually distinct modules, in the `/src/modules` folder.
-There are three types of files within `modules`.
+The project consists of ReactJS components separated into three levels:
-  1. page modules (ending in `Page.js`) -- contain the Components that are directly rendered via the Router
+1. components -- generic, reusable React components (e.g. TextBlock, TitledParagraphs, IconPanels, HoverCard, etc.)
-  2. accessory modules -- just about everything else (like Navbar.js, Footer.js, Testimonials.js), the idea behind these is to separate out any components not specifically relevant to any given Page module.
+2. containers -- larger components that use smaller components (e.g. Testimonials, PartnersPanel, Statistics, etc.)
-  3. skeleton module (`Skeleton.js`) -- contains components that don't specifically apply to any accessory module (e.g. more general purpose components)
+3. pages -- the actual pages that are shown on the website; these are passed into a `Router` component in `src/index.js`

 ### Styles
-The stylesheets for this project are in SCSS and are all located in `src/scss`.
-There remains work to be done in appropriately modularizing the `.scss` files so that there is very nearly a one-to-one correspondence between them and the modules.
+The stylesheets for this project are in SCSS and are all located alongside the respective React components.

 ### Assets
-Due to the dynamic nature of asset loading (e.g. the pictures for each team member), the images are saved statically in `public/images`, sorted into folders.
+Due to the dynamic nature of asset loading (e.g. the pictures for each team member), most of the images are saved statically in `public/images`, sorted into folders.
 A string representing the location of this `public` folder can be accessed in JS by using `public.env.PUBLIC_URL`.

-In the `src/json` folder, you can find all the data for page text, team members, testimonials, etc. These JSON's are imported as needed in .js files via `import`.
+There is also a lot of JSON-formatted data stored in various places, where relevant (e.g. the TeamPage component folder contains `team.json` which has all the team data)

 The rest of this README is what comes default with any create-react-app project and was not written by me (Bibek).